 How to Make Stir-fry: All Our Tricks

-Many of these tips are not new to Woks of Life readers.
+Many of these tips are not new to readers of The Woks of Life.
 We have shared most of them across our recipe posts, including recipes we’ll use as examples here.

 However, this article gathers them all in one place, and together, these tricks will make you a stir-frying wizard.
 In this post, we’ll cover the 4 key parts of how to make stir-fry perfectly every time: